 The direction of a magnetic field produced due to a current-carrying conductor rely upon the same direction in which the current is flowing

 The direction of the electric field gets reversed if the direction of electric current changes.

 Let us understand Magnetic Effect of Electric Current using a simple experiment:

-Suppose a straight current carrying conductor is hung vertically, and electric current is flowing from north to south i.e from up to down.
-In this situation, the direction of magnetic field will be clockwise.
-And if the same current is flowing from south to north through the same conductor, the direction of magnetic field will be anti-clockwise.
+Suppose a straight current-carrying conductor is hung vertically, and an electric current is flowing from north to south i.e from up to down.
+In this situation, the direction of the magnetic field will be clockwise.
+And if the same current is flowing from south to north through the same conductor, the direction of the magnetic field will be anti-clockwise.

 The direction of the magnetic field in electric current through a straight conductor can be represented by using the Right-Hand Thumb Rule.

 Right-Hand Thumb rule

-Assume that you are holding a straight current carrying conductor in your right hand such that the thumb points towards the direction of current.
+Assume that you are holding a straight current-carrying conductor in your right hand such that the thumb points towards the direction of the current.
 Then your fingers will wrap around the conductor in the direction of field lines of the magnetic field.